KelvenH/E-Prospector.v2/README.md

 ---
 ## Overview
-E-Prospector is a digital block mining game.
-The purpose of the game is to generate Bit coins which can be exchanged for currency which in turn is used to 'pay' for power costs and upgrade elements.
+E-Prospector is a digital block mining game built on probabilities.
+The purpose of the game is to generate crypto-coins which can be exchanged for cash which in turn is used to 'pay' for power costs and upgrade elements.
+Investment in better equipment improves the probability factor thus leading to increased chance of success.
 The game has a dashboard style layout to prevent 'lose of scrore' which would be encountered if the page were to be re-loaded.

 ---